opencv/opencv/modules/ml/doc/statistical_models.rst

     delete model;

 Normally, the destructor of each derived class does nothing.
-But in this instance, it calls the overridden method ``clear()`` that deallocates all the memory.
+But in this instance, it calls the overridden method :ocv:func:`CvStatModel::clear` that deallocates all the memory.

 CvStatModel::clear
 ------------------